 - TPLO Surgery – TPLO (Tibial Plateau Leveling Osteotomy) surgery has become one of the most popular orthopedic surgeries performed on dogs who have torn their ACL.
-Since it was first performed over 20 years ago, this surgery has proven time and time again to be an extremely effective long-term solution for addressing this injury in dogs, providing quicker recover and superior long term results.
+Since it was first performed over 20 years ago, this surgery has proven time and time again to be an extremely effective long-term solution for addressing this injury in dogs, providing quicker recovery and superior long-term results.
 The philosophy behind the TPLO surgery is to completely change the dynamics of the dog’s knee so that the torn ligament becomes irrelevant to the stability of the knee itself.

 - TTA Surgery – TTA (Tibial Tuberosity Advancement) is used to treat a torn cranial cruciate ligament (CCL).
-The goal of this surgery is not to recreate or repair the ligament itself, but rather change the dynamics of the knee so that the cranial cruciate ligament is no longer necessary for stabilizing the joint.
+The goal of this surgery is not to recreate or repair the ligament itself, but rather to change the dynamics of the knee so that the cranial cruciate ligament is no longer necessary for stabilizing the joint.

 What Can You Do to Prevent an ACL Tear in Your Dog?

-In order to give your dog the best chance of avoiding an injury to their ACL, make sure that they:
+To give your dog the best chance of avoiding an injury to their ACL, make sure that they:

 - Maintain a healthy body weight,

-- Exercise them on a regular basis and
+- Exercise them regularly and

 - Don’t allow them to overdo it without proper conditioning,

 - Get a prophetic X-ray taken of their hips and lumbar spine to ensure good body structure,

 - Be informed about the early warning signs of arthritis.